 As the vertical beam spacing changes according to the application, most manufacturers rate their pallet rack frames using a standard unit of spacing, typically 42” or 48”.
 This rating allows you to calculate each beam’s capacity and the overall frame capacity if you make adjustments.

 To calculate the upright frame capacity for your needs, take the estimated maximum load weight for each beam level and multiply it by the number of beam levels in the racking section.
 Factor in the vertical beam spacing according to your pallet dimensions using the ratings available on the capacity chart supplied by the rack manufacturer.

 Another factor that affects the total upright pallet rack frame capacity is how the pallets are loaded onto the frame.
 The structural capacity required to support a pallet relies on even distribution.
-If the pallets are loaded asymmetrically, the load’s force is placed on a single upright, resulting in an unbalanced rack.

 For racking systems that exceed this 6:1 height-to-depth ratio, warehouse managers can use row spacers to attach rowing or racks and add depth without compromising the warehouse floor plan.

-Determining the correct pallet rack frame capacity for your storage system ensures a safe work environment, complies with occupational health and safety codes and optimizes your storage space for more efficient loading and picking.
+Determining the correct pallet rack frame capacity for your storage system ensures a safe work environment, complies with occupational health and safety codes, and optimizes your storage space for more efficient loading and picking.

 At Shelving + Rack Systems, Inc., we carry the best range of premium new and used pallet rack systems available for a range of warehousing applications.
 Explore our online catalog or call us at (800) 589-7225 for a consultation with our project managers and let us help you find the perfect racking system for your facility.